We work with local Councils and communities to:

 Engage and connect people in the communities in which we work

-For almost 30 years Resource Recovery Australia has been showing through doing.
+For over 30 years Resource Recovery Australia has been showing through doing.

-We safely and cost-effectively manage waste, meeting customer needs, in a way that transforms lives as well as waste.
+We safely and cost-effectively manage waste, meeting customer needs, in a way that transforms #WASTE2WAGES.

 Our outcomes in job creation, waste reduction and community engagement are all underpinned by operational excellence.

 Our work has meant architecturally-designed spaces, community gardens, repair and repurposing at waste facilities.

 We provide an environment with real employment outcomes, funding training and upskilling for the entire team.

 Last year we helped keep over 11,965 tonnes of waste out of landfill for reuse and recycling.
 We employed 196 people, over 75% of whom joined us when experiencing barriers to employment.

 OUR LEADERSHIP TEAM